het-tanis/prolug-labs/Ansible-Labs/05-Ansible-Playbook-Deployer/step1/text.md

 ### Lab Activities
-Verify your hosts file and create a deployer to push the tar.gz file /root/deploy.tar.gz over to all servers in /opt
+Verify your hosts file and create a deploy playbook called /root/deploy.yml to push the tar.gz file /root/deploy.tar.gz over to all servers in /opt

 <br>